L5050/spm-pit-randomizer/README.md

 * Many many more things :)

 ## Known Issues (Will be patched in a future update)
 * Tattles and Catch Card descriptions are mostly unfinished (although all of the enemy names should be accurate now!), and some ATK/DEF related details may be inaccurate.
-* Strange behavior may occur on Hard Difficulty when a shell hits certain enemies or projectiles.
+Additionally, the textures on some Catch Cards may be improperly positioned or scaled.
 * Almost certainly a whole lot more I'm not thinking of or don't know about.
 Please report bugs to me in the [SPM Speedrunning community's](https://discord.gg/nvDAWG6fat) #modding channel!
 Keep in mind that some behavior may just be vanilla, so please only report bugs that seem specifically related to this mod.

 ## Special Thanks